How To Make Burgers on the Stovetop

-Today, we're talking burgers: the best kind of ground beef to use, tips for shaping the patties, and how to cook them to burgerlicious perfection, with a step-by-step recipe for simply the best burgers you've ever had — at home or elsewhere.
+Today we’re talking burgers.
+From the best kind of ground beef to use to tips for shaping the patties, with a step-by-step recipe for simply the best burgers you’ve ever had — at home or elsewhere.
 Ready?

-Making Burgers on the Stovetop: Watch the Video
+How To Make Burgers on the Stove: Watch the Video

 The Best Beef for Burgers

 After playing around with adding this and that to the ground beef in my quest to make a better burger, I finally realized that it’s really just about the beef.
 Buy good beef, and you’ll have a great burger.
 It’s that simple.

 The ideal ground beef for burgers should be 80% lean and 20% fat, though I can often only find 85% lean and think this still makes great burgers.
 Just avoid anything leaner than 90% — those burgers can easily end up dry and crumbly.

 If you can, buy freshly ground beef from the butcher case.
 Not only does this tend to be a bit fresher than the packaged meat, but it’s also less compressed, which is important for my next point.
 (Keep your eye out for deals on good-quality ground beef, too — you can stock up and freeze the shaped patties for later meals.)

 Maybe even more than the fat content or the quality of the beef, I’ve found that using a light touch is the real difference between a burger I relish eating and one that becomes tough.
 The more you handle and mash the beef as you shape the patties, the more compressed and tough the finished burger.